How Long to Marinate Beef Jerky?

 • Acids like vinegars and citrus fruit juices.

-• Proteolytic enzymes from fruit like Pineapple, Papaya, kiwifruit, etc.
+• Proteolytic enzymes from fresh fruit like Pineapple, Papaya, kiwifruit, etc.

 Enzymes from fruit in particular are quite strong and can quickly make your beef jerky chalky tasting.